 (1) If the applicant was convicted of a "crime of violence" (determined by Minn.
 Stat.
 624.712), ten years must have elapsed since the sentence expired.
-During that time the person must not have been convicted of any other crime (drug convictions are considered crimes of violence)
+During that time the person must not have been convicted of any other crime (felony drug convictions are considered crimes of violence).

-(2) Applicants not convicted of crimes of violence may petition five years after the expiration of their sentence.
-During that time they must not have been convicted of any other crime (including misdemeanors and serious traffic violations such as DWI).
+(2) Applicants not convicted of crimes of violence may apply for a pardon five years after the expiration of their sentences.
+During that time they must not have been convicted of any other crime (including misdemeanors and misdemeanor traffic violations such as DWI).

-Even though the Minnesota Board of Pardons only has jurisdiction over Minnesota criminal convictions, a conviction in any jurisdiction, including foreign countries, will be considered in determining the waiting period.
-The waiting period must be fully completed at the time you appear before the Board unless waiver is granted.
+Even though the board only has jurisdiction over Minnesota criminal convictions, a conviction in any jurisdiction, including other states or foreign countries, will be considered in determining the waiting period.
+The waiting period must be fully completed at the time you appear before the Board unless a waiver is granted.

 The Board's jurisdiction extends to Minnesota criminal convictions that meet two requirements:

-First, the offense for which clemency is sought must be a criminal conviction.
+(1) The offense for which the pardon is sought must be a criminal conviction.
 In Minnesota, a "petty misdemeanor" is not a crime.
-Likewise, matters which were dismissed by a stay of adjudication, diversion program or Minn.
+Likewise, matters which were dismissed by a stay of adjudication, diversion program, or Minn.
 Stat.
 152.18 dismissal are not criminal convictions.
-The Board does not consider civil matters such as tax liabilities; civil commitment; or the like.
+The Board does not consider civil matters such as tax liabilities, civil commitment, harassment restraining orders, or the like.

-Second, the conviction must have taken place in a Minnesota District Court.
-Clemency for Federal convictions must be considered by the President through the Office of the United States Pardons Attorney:
+(2) The conviction must have taken place in a Minnesota state district court.
+Clemency for federal convictions must be considered by the President through the Office of the United States Pardons Attorney:

 Office of the Pardon Attorney